omab/python-social-auth/docs/tests.rst

 Pending
 -------

-At the moment only OAuth1 and OAuth2 backends are being tested, and just login and partial pipeline features are covered by the test.
+At the moment only OAuth1, OAuth2 and OpenId backends are being tested, and just login and partial pipeline features are covered by the test.
 There's still a lot to work on, like:

     * Frameworks support